HexTech254/credit-scoring-model/report.md

 - Middle-aged borrowers often have more stable income.
 - Older borrowers may have different risk characteristics.

-The important point is:

-Risk varies across demographic segments.
+The important point is, risk varies across demographic segments.

-# 6. Feature Engineering Added Real Value
+# vi.
+Feature Engineering Added Real Value

 One of the biggest lessons from this project.